 students from the University of Maryland and young professionals from the

 area, have adopted to promote spoken Sanskrit in daily life.
+The group launched their web site,

 (to visit web site